Introduction

 Deploy a Ubuntu 22.04 server with at least

-in production. -
+8GBRAM in development, or32GBin production. -

 Using SSH, access the server.